vercel/next.js/contributing/core/building.md

 If you need to clean the project for any reason, use `pnpm clean`.

-If you are building the project on a Windows OS machine, use `rimraf dist` in package.json `build scripts` instead `rm -rf` because `rm` command is not recognizable on a Windows OS machine and add the `rimraf` as the `devDependencies` in `package.json` file.
+If you are building the project on a Windows OS machine, use `rimraf dist` instead of `rm -rf` in package.json `build scripts` because `rm` command is not recognizable on a Windows OS machine and add the `rimraf` as the `devDependencies` in `package.json` file.